MomenMushtaha/v0-Collaborative-Canvas/CONFLICT_RESOLUTION.md

 **During Disconnect**:
 - Operations are queued locally
 - User continues working offline
-- Queue stored in memory (max 100 operations)
+- Queue stored locally (persisted in `localStorage`, max 100 operations) so a refresh or tab crash does not lose intent

 **On Reconnect**:
 - Queued operations replayed in order